-Geosyntec Consultants Ltd (Geosyntec) is pleased to present to the Electricity Supply Board (ESB) this Preliminary Site Assessment (PSA), which relates to the potential environmental impacts associated with the historic loss of cable fluid from a section of fluid-filled cable located in Booterstown, Co.
+Geosyntec Consultants Ltd (Geosyntec) is pleased to present the Electricity Supply Board (ESB) this Preliminary Site Assessment (PSA), which relates to the potential environmental impacts associated with the historic loss of cable fluid from a section of fluid-filled cable located in Booterstown, Co.
 Dublin.
-The alignment of the subject section of cable and the approximate location of the historic loss of cable fluid are illustrated in Figure 1.
+The alignment of the subject section of cable and the approximate location of the historic loss of cable fluid is illustrated in ESB Drawing Number QD-354120-01-D460-001-037-001 (Figure 1).

-The PSA was completed in accordance with Geosyntec proposal reference 190607 dated June 2019, and was authorised by the ESB as an extension to the original project scope on 15th October 2019.
+The PSA was completed in accordance with Geosyntec proposal reference 190607 dated June 2019, which was authorised by the ESB on 1st July 2019.
 The PSA was led by Mr Graham Webb, who is an environmental engineer with over 25 years' relevant experience, and Mr Jim Wragg, who is a contaminant hydrogeologist with over 30 years' relevant experience.